 What is customers’ data analytics?

-Customer analytics is collecting, organizing, and analyzing customer data to identify trends, patterns, and opportunities for action.
+Customer analytics is the process of data collection, organization, and analysis to identify trends, patterns, and opportunities for action.

 Why is it important to analyze a customer’s data?